NorthernMiddle/650X_NMS_JAR_TEMPLATE/README.md

 A simple and powerful VexCode Pro V5 library featuring PID, odometry, and custom motion algorithms.

 JAR is short for [Jackson Area Robotics](https://github.com/JacksonAreaRobotics).
-The NMS_RP is short for [Northern Middle School Robotics Program](https://sites.google.com/pulaski.kyschools.us/nms-robotics/front) The 650X_NMS_JAR_Template is a modified form of the JAR Template.
+NMS_RP is short for [Northern Middle School Robotics Program](https://sites.google.com/pulaski.kyschools.us/nms-robotics/front) The 650X_NMS_JAR_Template is a modified form of the JAR Template.
 Drive options have been modified.

 ## Installation
 1. Download the project by downloading the "650X_NMS_JAR-Template.zip".